 You can read this post on electric migraine relief devices for more information.

 In extreme cases, surgery may be the only migraine treatment that works for certain people.
 The operation involves decompressing certain nerves around the brain and head.
-Please read our guest post on migraine surgery.
+Please read the guest post on migraine surgery.

 Doctors will usually try all other methods before resorting to surgery.